• Welcome Home

 Chevra Kaddisha:

-Sharon Tholt, Janel Carino, Randi Levin, Phyllis Lefohn, Janet Tatz, Rabbi Sonja; Richard Wolff, Jim Nallik, Rabbi Ed
+Sharon Tholt, Janel Carino, Randi Levin, Phyllis Lefohn, Janet Tatz, Lauren Lederman, Rabbi Sonja; Richard Wolff, Jim Nallik, Rabbi Ed

 Susie Becker, Chair